PaddlePaddle/Paddle/paddle/cuda/Readme.md

        arm--- ...
 ```

-Here, each directory use the different compile options (`-mavx` or `-msse`) to generate the corresponding binaries.
+Here, each directory uses the different compile options (`-mavx` or `-msse`) to generate the corresponding binaries.
 Then, at
 runtime, it could be `if(HAS_SIMD(__flags)` can select the supported branch (intrinsics) to execute.

 The method could fix the releases and deployment problems.